Excellently acted and stylishly directed, this update to HG Wells’ classic is timely and terrifying.

 The Invisible Man (2020).

-Cecilia Kass (Elizabeth Moss) escapes her controlling and abusive boyfriend, Adrien Griffin (Oliver Jackson-Cohen.)
+Cecilia Kass (Elisabeth Moss) escapes her controlling and abusive boyfriend, Adrien Griffin (Oliver Jackson-Cohen.)
 Hiding out with an old family friend who happens to be a police detective, Kass becomes increasingly afraid Adrien will find her.
 When she receives notice that Adrien committed suicide, she cannot accept that he really is gone.
 Soon, she starts to experience odd phenomena and becomes convinced that Adrien used his research in optics to render himself invisible.

 Something Old, Something New.